 Where do I find card-lock stations?

-Card-lock fueling stations are already abundantly located across most of Canada.
-For example, Petro-Pass has nearly 300 stations throughout the country, making it the largest such system in Canada.
-They even welcome certain petroleum cards used by US truckers and some of their stations have amenities as well.
-Other companies offer similar stations.
+Card-lock fueling stations are common across Canada.
+For instance, Petro-Pass operates nearly 300 stations nationwide, making it the largest system in the country.
+They also accept certain petroleum cards used by U.S. truckers.
+Some of their stations even offer additional amenities.
+Other companies provide similar services.

 Western Oil Services has been handling the energy needs of BC companies for nearly 70 years.
 Our team of skilled technicians has decades of experience servicing a wide variety of industries including retail and commercial petroleum facilities (major oil companies and independents); municipal, provincial and federal government operations; retail/fleet vehicle wash facilities; marine; forestry; and other industries.

 If the idea of setting up a commercial fuel card-lock system sounds intriguing, we can help you figure out the specifics.
-Just give us a call at 604-514-4787 to schedule a consultation.
+Just give us a call at 604-514-4787 to schedule a consultation for Commercial Fuel Card-Lock Systems.